Connecticut Department of Social Services

 The Connecticut Home Care Program for Elders is a comprehensive and cost-effective way for older persons at risk of institutionalization to receive the support they need to remain in their homes (further information under Medical Services toward the beginning of this report).

-Through the Bureau of Rehabilitation Services (BRS), DSS provided vocational rehabilitation services to 8,288 job seekers with disabilities with the goal of promoting success in employment.
-Of this number, 1229 clients entered the competitive workforce during SFY 2006.
+Through the Bureau of Rehabilitation Services, DSS provided vocational rehabilitation services to 6,789 job seekers with disabilities with the goal of promoting success in employment.
+Of this number, 1,353 clients entered the competitive workforce during SFY 2005.

-The bureau’s Connect-to-Work Center provides a single access point for information about the impact of wages on federal and state benefits (800-773-4636; TTY: 860-424-4839; email: firstname.lastname@example.org).
-This program provided comprehensive work incentives planning, assistance, and outreach to 731 individuals in the past year.
+The bureau’s Connect-to-Work Center provides a single access point for information about the impact of wages on federal and state benefits (800-773-4636; TTY: 860-424-4839; email: email@example.com).
+This program provided comprehensive benefits planning, assistance, and outreach to 767 individuals in the past year.
 The Center also provided systems analysis and research.

-The Connecticut Tech Act Project continued its partnership with People’s Bank to provide low-interest loans to help people with disabilities buy assistive technology devices and equipment.
-As of June 30, 2006, there were 101 active loans being serviced.
-The original value of these loans was over $1,534,000 with a current balance remaining of $659,800.
-Money in the bank currently available for new loans is $1,268,238.00.
-The CT Tech Act Project is also implementing several new programs, including the Tech Mentor Program, a peer mentoring service for individuals with disabilities who need assistive technology, and the AT Exchange, an online classifieds where new and used assistive technology devices can be found for sale or donation.
+The Connecticut Tech Act Project continued its partnership with People’s Bank to provide low-interest loans, enabling people with disabilities to buy assistive technology devices and equipment.
+As of March 31, 2005, there were 114 active loans being serviced.
+The original value of these loans was over $1,534,000 with a current balance remaining of $818,000.
+Money in the bank currently available for new loans is $1,108,945.
+Besides being used for new equipment, the loan fund is also used to purchase refurbished items from the NEAT Marketplace.

 The bureau’s Disability Determination Unit processed applications for Social Security Disability Insurance and Supplemental Security Income on behalf of 35,370 clients.
 As it has for the past ten years, this unit again ranked as one of the top disability determination units in the nation, based on productivity and effectiveness and superior public service.
 The DDS was among the first group of states nationwide to revamp their business process and successfully implement an electronic disability claims folder, which is resulting in more efficient claims processing for CT residents.
 In April 2005 this unit received the Associate Commissioner’s Citation for Excellence in leadership, performance and professionalism in guiding the Connecticut Disability Determination Services through the electronic disability process.